adamaltmejd/cv/index.md

 ## Teaching Experience

-Fall 2014
+2014, 2015
 :   __Mathematics I, PhD__

-    Teaching Assistant for Professor Jörgen Weibull in an introductory math course for Economics PhD's.
-Mainly topology, set theory and some optimization.
+    Teaching Assistant for Professor Jörgen Weibull in an introductory Mathematics for PhD. students in Economics and Finance.
+Real analysis, topology, optimization and set theory.

-Fall 2012
+2012
 :   __Microeconomics, Undergraduate__

-    Teaching Assistant for Professor Richard Friberg in the introductory Microeconomics course for BSc. students.
+    Teaching Assistant for Professor Richard Friberg in introductory undergraduate Microeconomics.

 ## Awards

 2014
 :   __Hedelius Research Fellowship__

-    Awarded SEK 642 000 financing for a visiting scholar position at Harvard University
+    Awarded SEK 642 000 financing for a visiting scholar position at Harvard University (to be attended in fall 2016).

 2013
 :   __SASSE Scholarship__

-    Awarded SEK 85 000 from the Student Association at SSE for summer studies at Stanford University
+    Awarded SEK 85 000 from the Student Association at SSE for graduate studies at Stanford University.

 ## References